FedAnt/docker-django-pgsql-nginx-gunicorn/README.md

 # docker-django-pgsql-nginx-gunicorn
+This is the template setup docker code for:
-Docker:  django with upload, postgresql, nginx, gunicorn
+- django with function upload and gunicorn
+- postgresql
+- nginx